 Stephen P. Sonnenberg, Esq. has deep experience in understanding and resolving complex labor and employment disputes.
 Mr. Sonnenberg’s unique background, which allows him to understand both plaintiff and defendant concerns, comes from the practice of law in both California and New York, his experience as a mediator, and prior experience as a psychotherapist.
 He is also a member of the JAMS Title IX panel.
 Mr. Sonnenberg is known for his attention to detail, thoughtful approach to emotion-laden disputes, and demeanor conducive to settlement.
 He is a member of the New York Bar and the State Bar of California and has resolved numerous disputes nationwide.

 Mr. Sonnenberg practiced labor and employment law at the highest levels for 25 years at Paul Hastings, a prominent AMLAW 100 firm, and achieved a prestigious ranking from Chambers USA, within the Labor & Employment band.
 Leadership roles at the firm included a term as Chair of the New York Employment Law Practice (2014-2017), Vice Chair of the Employment Law Department (International) (2003-2014) and Co-Chair of the Employment Law Department’s national wage and hour law practice (2005-2014).
 Resident for an equal amount of time in the firm’s Los Angeles and New York offices, Mr. Sonnenberg represented and advised clients in a wide range of employment disputes, including multi-state class and collective actions.
 He has resolved numerous labor and employment disputes on both the East Coast and in California, including a variety of matters within the media and entertainment industry.

 Mr. Sonnenberg has mediated numerous matters not only at JAMS but as a member of the Mediation Panels of the U.S. District Court, Southern and Eastern Districts of New York.
-He has taught employment law to members of the federal judiciary through the Federal Judicial Center, has provided employment law training and advice in a variety of settings, and is an adjunct faculty member at Cardozo Law School.
+He has taught employment law to members of the federal judiciary through the Federal Judicial Center, has provided employment law training and advice in a variety of settings, and was an adjunct faculty member at Cardozo Law School.